 2.30 Defender Placement.
 The defender places his units first.
 All defending units begin on the San Francisco peninsula.
 The stationary laser tower and admin building must be placed as described below.
 The remaining units can be placed wherever the defender wishes, but stacking is not permitted at the start of play.
 No more than one armour unit (or three infantry squads, grouped in a platoon) may begin in each hex.
 Stacking is only allowed after the OGRE enters the map.

-The 10-SP admin building must be placed in one of the two isolated town hexes in the southwest portion of the maps (see the detail at right).
+The 10-SP admin building must be placed in one of the two isolated town hexes in the southwest portion of the maps (see the detail above right).
 This is the facility where the defector has been brought, and the target of the OGRE.
 Since it is a military site, it is hardened against attacks.
 It does not, however, have any defenses of its own.

 The 30-SP laser tower must be placed in one of the three clear airport hexes in the southern half of the board (see the detail at left).
 This building is part of San Francisco’s missile defense system, one of many laser towers built by the Combine to defend its west coast.
 Although it is not technically part of the Civil Defence Force, the defending player controls its use.
 Unfortunately for the defender, the laser tower is not particularly useful against the OGRE in this scenario.